libin/kue/README.md

 KueStore[:my_class_instance] = Foo.new(:name => 1)
 ```

-### Dude there are no spec's!
+### WTF dude there are no spec's?!?
 Yep!
-This has been extracted out of one of my production application that does have spec's!
+This has been extracted out of one of my production application that does have specs!
-Don't have the time to setup all the test's and spec's for kue.
+Don't have the time to setup all the tests and specs for kue.
 I will merge a nice pull request though!